watefaecz/gencg_h2501_test/readme.md

 ### Project Reflection

 I really enjoyed working with drawing machines during the course, and this project was my attempt to create a more sophisticated and expressive version of one.
 I was especially interested in the tension between randomness and structure, where the system feels unpredictable but is still clearly controlled by rules.
-Through this project, I learned how small parameter changes can have a big impact on the visual outcome and how important iteration is in generative design.
-Overall, this project helped me better understand how algorithms can be used as creative tools rather than just technical solutions.
+The first three iterations of the project were developed independently by me, focusing on shape generation, interaction, and basic splatter behavior.
+During these early stages, I only used ChatGPT in a limited way, mainly to help with defining color palettes in the code.

+After completing the third iteration, I decided to work with ChatGPT to further refine the system and push it toward a more realistic and convincing result.
+Together, we explored advanced behaviors such as dripping paint, ink bleeding, timing, and parameter tuning.
+While the conceptual direction, experimentation, and final decisions remained mine, ChatGPT supported me in improving and polishing the implementation.
+I am very happy with the final outcome and realized through this process how powerful generative computer graphics can be as a creative medium.
+Overall, this project strengthened my interest in generative systems and confirmed that algorithms can function as expressive artistic tools rather than just technical solutions.

 ## Final Reflection